How a Suspected Russian Agent Allegedly Used Guns, Sex and Billionaires to Peddle Influence

 Chapman, another red-haired Russian woman who was arrested for being unregistered foreign agent, was deported to Russia in 2010 as part of a prisoner swap after pleading guilty to conspiracy.

 Like Chapman, prosecutors say Butina used sex appeal to further her aims.
-She allegedly lived with an unidentified man who was twice her age and a veteran GOP activist.
-The relationship labeled “duplicitous” by prosecutors, because Butina privately complained about the relationship to Russian handlers.
-(The man fits the description of Paul Erickson, a longtime NRA member.)
-Prosecutors wrote Butina offered sex to American in “exchange for a position within a special interest organization,” which isn’t named.
+She allegedly lived with an unidentified “U.S. Person 1” who was twice her age and politically connected.
+The relationship was labeled “duplicitous” by prosecutors, because Butina privately complained about the relationship and having to live with him.
+(The man is believed to be Paul Erickson, a longtime Republican activist and NRA member.)
+Prosecutors wrote Butina also offered sex to an American “on at least one occasion” in “exchange for a position within a special interest organization,” which isn’t named.

 Butina became well-known around Washington because of her odd self-promotion as a Russian gun rights activist.
 She stuck out — not only because there is no substantive gun rights movement in Russia — because of the deep connections she made in Washington.
 In 2015, a collection of NRA officials flew over to Russia to attend Butina’s annual gun conference, the Right to Bear Arms, details of which were included in a report from Democrats on the House Permanent Select Committee on Intelligence made public on March 26.